TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/visual-basic/index.md

 {% endraw %}

-Bubble Sort in Visual Basic was written by:
+[Bubble Sort](https://sampleprograms.io/projects/bubble-sort) in [Visual Basic](https://sampleprograms.io/languages/visual-basic) was written by:

 - Thomas Braccia

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 01 2020 19:12:59.
 The solution was first committed on Oct 01 2020 15:35:27.
 As a result, documentation below may be outdated.